jiasong18/Ant-Media-Server-Wiki/WebRTC-Android-SDK-Guide.md

 ## Play Stream from your Android

-  * Firtsly, you need to set `webRTCMode` parameter in `IWebRTCClient.MODE_PLAY`.
+  * Firstly, you need to set `webRTCMode` parameter to `IWebRTCClient.MODE_PLAY` in `MainActivity.java`.

   * Playing stream on your Android is almost the same as Publishing.
-Before playing, make sure that there is a stream is already publishing to the server with same stream id in your `streamId` parameter (You can quickly publish to the Ant Media Server via `https://your_domain:5443/WebRTCAppEE`).
-For our sample, stream id is still "stream1" in the image below.
+Before playing, make sure that there is a stream that is already publishing to the server with same stream id in your `streamId` parameter (You can quickly publish to the Ant Media Server via `https://your_domain:5443/WebRTCAppEE`).
+For our sample, stream id is still "streamTest1" in the image below.
 Then you just need to tap `Start Playing` button.

     <img src="https://antmedia.io/wp-content/uploads/2020/08/android-webrtc-sdk-play-screen.jpg" width=360 />